Phurga/obsidian_vault/concepts/soil food web.md

 aliases:
 ---
 The soil [[food web]] is a simplified model representing the relations between [[soil biodiversity|soil species]] through throphic chains.

+In this model, organisms can be grouped by [[taxonomy|species]] but since species definitions are challenging for microorganisms, organisms can also be grouped by taxon (clades) and by trophic groups.
+It is usual to classify by functional roles too.
+## functional roles of soil organisms
 In this model, several classes are defined related to the function of species in the soil:
 1. [[autotroph|Primary producers]]are plants, and plant biomass is accessed through roots, but also some algae and bacteria.
 Plants produce sugar for their own direct function, but also send a portion of this energetic molecules as [[exudates]] through their roots to attract microorganisms for [[symbiotic]] processes.
 2. The [[microfood web]], composed of [[microorganism]] (bacteria, fungi), decompose these exudates and store nutrients in the [[rhizosphere]]. [[microfauna]] (protozoa and nematodes) feeds of these microorganisms.